devops329/devops/instruction/syntheticTesting/syntheticTesting.md

 Grafana Cloud provides you with a limited number of free synthetic testing checks.
 Once you have experimented with this functionality, you want to reduce the number of checks that you make so that it falls within their free tier.

-To reduce the number of checks, edit the check that you just created and navigate to the `Probe options` view.
+To reduce the number of checks, edit the check that you just created and navigate to the `Execution` view.
 Change the frequency to 60 minutes and press `Save`.

 ## ☑ Assignment